I love the t-shirt that reads

 Types of people: MBTI, DiSC, metaprograms, Enneagram

 I have long been a fan of Metaprograms – the programs which run our programs.
 In simple terms metaprograms are patterns of human behaviour – they are filters through which our behaviour runs, and when you understand them it can make it easier to understand human behaviours.
 I am accredited in MBTI and DiSC, two of the most popular corporate typologies (or series of metaprogram).
 And the enneagram is one of my favourite ways to understand, explain and of course predict behaviour.
+Here’s a link to an overview video on DiSC.

 Several chapters of my second book, Consulting Mastery, were based on examining a few metaprograms and the Graves Values models applied to consulting style (although Graves and after him Beck and Cowan insist that his values model is types IN people, not types of people).
 Here’s a link to the sample chapter.